vtexdocs/help-center-content/docs/announcements/en/2017-10-30-maximum-price-per-item-promotion-will-be-disabled.md

 By eliminating the Maximum Price per Item promotion, we are improving the performance of the promotions module as well as the store management.

-<div class="alert alert-warning">Until November 20, the Maximum Price per Item promotion continues to exist.
-However, the maximum number of items allowed becomes <b>100</b>.
-Previously the maximum allowed was 500.</div>
+>⚠️ Until November 20, the Maximum Price per Item promotion continues to exist.
+However, the maximum number of items allowed becomes **100**.
+Previously the maximum allowed was 500.

-<div class="alert alert-danger">If you use any Maximum Price per Item promotion, read this announcement through the end and adapt the method in your store.
-Otherwise, the SKUs concerned will no longer be impacted by this business strategy.</div>
+>❗ If you use any Maximum Price per Item promotion, read this announcement through the end and adapt the method in your store.
+Otherwise, the SKUs concerned will no longer be impacted by this business strategy.

 ## Alternatives